BackHornpipes

 In current English dance circles, a hornpipe is a strongly dotted tune to which you would do a step-hop.
 Nottingham Swing (often to the tune Phillebelula All The Way) is the best-known example, but there are many others, old and new, though these days they are mainly the province of ceilidh dancers.
 Note that although it's notated as a dotted quaver followed by a semiquaver it's really played as a quaver followed by a semiquaver — it's really more 6/8 time than 4/4 time.
 But it doesn't sound like a jig, because the accompaniment is different.

-A hornpipe is similar to a Schottische, to which you would tend to dance one-two-three-hop rather than step-hop, step-hop, though in fact you can easily do either to either.
-For historical background to the Schottische, see Susan de Guardiola's posts at www.kickery.com/2008/02/the-early-schot.html and www.kickery.com/2008/02/how-to-dance-th.html.
+A hornpipe is similar to a Schottische, to which you would tend to dance one-two-three-hop rather than step-hop, step-hop, though in fact you can easily do either to either and Jill Bransby, a well-respected International Dance teacher, says that the standard Schottische step in International circles is 1-2-3-hop, 1-2-3-hop, step-hop, step-hop, step-hop, step-hop.
+For historical background to the Schottische, see Susan de Guardiola's posts at kickery.com/2008/02/the-early-schot.html and kickery.com/2008/02/how-to-dance-th.html.

-You can see the music there, and if you gave it to a traditional English musician he would certainly dot it, as in the last example on this page (interestingly classed as a “Celtic Hornpipe”).
+If you gave this music to a traditional English musician he would certainly dot it, as in the last example on the page (interestingly classed as a “Celtic Hornpipe”).

 I had thought the notational difference was that a hornpipe is written with four beats to the bar and a reel with two, but I'm told both can be written either way.